-In the first part of our series on cost-saving tips, we discussed AWS Reserved Instances, and how to utilize them for workload needs while optimizing spending on Amazon services.
+In the first part of our series on saving tips and AWS cost optimization, we discussed AWS Reserved Instances, and how to utilize them for workload needs while optimizing spending on Amazon services.

-In this installment, we will examine Spot Instances, the opposite of the guaranteed-capacity model of Reserved Instances.
+Usually, EC2 pricing is straightforward – the more resources you consume, the more you pay.
+But this depends on what type of EC2 pricing model you choose: on-demand instance, reserved instance or spot instances.
+In this installment, we will examine Amazon EC2 Spot Instances, the opposite of the guaranteed-capacity model of Reserved Instances.
 Spot Instances are an excess computing resource offered at an incredibly low price.
 There is, however, one caveat: the instance can be reclaimed by Amazon if it needs the capacity back.
 So how does one use these instances?

 Use a Fluctuating Spot Rate to Save on Capacity Costs

 Spot Instances are unused EC2 instances offered by Amazon at a significant discount to an On-Demand Instance.
 The price of Spot Instances fluctuate according to supply and demand, and bids are placed based on the maximum price one is willing to pay.
 If your bid price is higher than the current spot price, your instance will run.